CarlosLeyvaAyala/Max-Sick-Gains/Help/FAQ.md

 <figure>
 <img class="hImg" src="img/faq/not-cool.jpg"/>
-<figcaption>We aren't the root of all evil for nothing!</figcaption>
+<figcaption>We aren't the root of all evil for nothing.</figcaption>
 </figure>

-Men bodies are severily lacking behing compared to women's, so they are relatively more untested and unstable.
+Men bodies are lacking behing compared to women's, so they are relatively more untested and unstable.

 In 2010 there were some options to change male vanilla bodies, but in 2020 in Skyrim SE, there aren't as much options as there were in the past.